 The Face of Postpartum Depression

 The image on the right, of course, is Hayden Panettiere.
 She looks like so many new moms--walking on the beach, seemingly happy with her baby and fiancé.
 No visual cues that she is suffering.
 This is also how many women who are suffering survive, by projecting a put-together image of themselves, avoiding the shame and stigma that still persists.
 Meanwhile they're falling apart on the inside.
 Alone.
 Because they "look fine" no one pays attention.
 They slip through the cracks.
-Up to 20% of women experience Postpartum Depression.
+Up to 20% of women experience a Perinatal Mood or Anxiety Disorder.

 When this photograph of Panettiere was captured her baby was three months old.
-She sought treatment for PPD seven months(!) after that image was publicized.
+She sought treatment for postpartum depression seven months(!) after that image was publicized.
 Fortunately, times are changing and celebrities like Hayden Panettiere are more open about their real-life experiences adjusting to early motherhood.
-Thankfully there is a growing effort to destigmatize Postpartum Depression, and to motivate others to get the help they need.
+Thankfully there is a growing effort to destigmatize PMADs, and to motivate others to get the help they need.

 Symptoms of Postpartum Depression vs the Baby Blues